dbwebb-se/website/content/dbwebb-cli/610_python.md

     [part] is optional and defaults to the current directory.
                 This could be an assignment or kmom.
 OPTIONAL
     --help, -h:     Displays this help text.
     --no-validate:  Skips the validation of the given test_suit --extra, -e:    Includes unittests for extra assignments.
     -t, --tags:     Filters what testcases it should run.
 If given, it will only run testcases with the same tags.
 Tags are separated by a comma (",") Example usage: --tags=speed,temp or --tags=height
+    -s, --showtags  Show what tags are available for the tests.
+Won't run any tests!
+    -f, --failfast  Stop executing tests on the first error or failure.
     --trace:       Adds traceback output for assertion errors.

 -----------------------